-The Founders of Project WOO met as Peace Corps volunteers in Honduras, Central America in 2004.
+The Founders of Project WOO met as Peace Corps volunteers in Honduras in 2004.
 Nick Mucha and Adam Monaghan both lived and worked in Honduras for over two years, where they dedicated their time to a variety of local development projects including: eco-tourism, potable water systems, strategic planning, HIV/AIDS education, empowering women’s groups, grant proposal design, and environmental education campaigns.

 During their service they took multiple bus trips to southern Nicaragua to surf and visit friends who owned a surf camp.
 While enjoying the bountiful goodness of southern Nicaragua, they both noticed the obvious impact that surf tours, surf camps and surf culture are having on small, isolated coastal communities.
 Largely undisturbed by foreigners in the past, these towns are now frequently visited and inhabited by surfers from around the world.

 In 2006 the duo officially set out to make their vision a reality when they created Project Wave of Optimism – the first organization of its kind.
-Today Project WOO is an incorporated 501(c)(3) nonprofit organization headquartered in California with a field office in Nicaragua.
+Today Project Wave of Optimism is an incorporated 501(c)(3) nonprofit organization (registered in California) and an iNGO registered and headquartered in Nicaragua.

 Mission & Vision